toptensoftware/mk.js/readme.md

 assert.equal(this.message, "apples are green")
 ```

 Variables can be any JavaScript type.

-Note however that callback lambdas in arrays and objects are not recursively called.
+Note that callback lambdas in arrays and objects are not recursively called, so

-To dynamically generate the content of the array do this:
+to dynamically generate the content of the array do this:

 ```js
 // You probably do want this :)